rkooyenga/rkooyenga.github.io/_gists/dom-inspection-unique-classes-ids.md

+---
+title: DOM Inspection : Getting Unique Classes and IDs
+caption: "fun with javascript"
+description: scraping the DOM
+tags:
+  - code, DOM, javascript
+---

-### DOM Inspection : Getting unique Classes and IDs
+### DOM Inspection : Getting Unique Classes and IDs

 There may be instances perhaps we're looking at coverage and cleaning up unnecessary CSS, to comb through and the DOM and see what types of elements are actively loaded.
 Whatever your case is here are some ways we can parse the currently loaded page.